 Fact sheet: Key Approaches to Qualitative Health Research and Conducting Interviews with LGBT Communities.
 This informative fact sheet was developed by Rainbow Health Ontario and describes how to do qualitative research using interpretive analysis with LGBT communities.

-Mini Method-Toolkit on Qualitative Interviewing.
+Method Mini-Toolkit on Qualitative Interviewing.
 This useful mini-toolkit was formulated by the Ontario Centre of Centre for Child and Youth Mental Health.
 It was developed by the Centre to enhance agencies’ evaluation skills and knowledge, and also to provide links to complementary Centre resources.

 VISUAL AND CREATIVE METHODS: